MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 8: Decommission AD RMS**

-    When you have confirmed that all clients are using Azure RMS and no longer accessing the AD RMS servers, you can decommission your AD RMS deployment.
+    When you have confirmed that all clients are using Azure Information Protection and no longer accessing the AD RMS servers, you can decommission your AD RMS deployment.

-- **Step 9: Re-key your Azure RMS tenant key**
+- **Step 9: Re-key your Azure Information Protection tenant key**

-    This step is optional but recommended if your chosen Azure RMS tenant key topology from step 2 is Microsoft-managed.
-This step is not applicable if your chosen Azure RMS tenant key topology is customer-managed (BYOK).
+    This step is optional but recommended if your chosen Azure Information Protection tenant key topology from step 2 is Microsoft-managed.
+This step is not applicable if your chosen Azure Information Protection tenant key topology is customer-managed (BYOK).

 ## Next steps